 - Make notes.
 Never forget every book teaches us something.
 A book is an outcome of years of hard work and research put together by the author so don’t forget to take down the notes of parts that attract you the most.
 They will be an excellent source of communication for the rest of your life, your own personal collection of extracts.

 - Stay consistent.
 No matter how much you are fed up with reading the book and you might want to put it back on the shelf but why not take it up as a challenge to finish it?
 Consistency is the key.
 Once you start, be sure to finish it off!

 - Set Goals.
 Set realistic goals for yourself.
 One cannot be a fast reader, in the beginning, even if you are slow, make it sure to set a goal for yourself.
 Like you can start by reading two to three pages every day.

 - Read classics.
 If you have no clue where to start from, start with reading classics.
 Discover how each generation of writer claims, owns and reinterprets the crucial facts of history for their own generation.

 - Join the community.
 Attend book festivals and book launch events where you can meet like-minded people.

 - My daughter aged 7 is quite good in writing down reviews in a scientific manner, though I remember writing my first review while doing my M.phil (that too as part of the assignment).
 Honesty apart, one has to learn to write down book reviews, they are going to serve you well in all sort of exams in your life.

 - Enjoy!
 Every book is a journey, a story and an experience which ultimately opens up new horizons of creativity, imagination, and communication for you.
 Remember a nation that moves away from books and literature becomes spiritually dead.
 We need to revive the habit of book reading among ourselves and our young generation.
 So hold onto your book and enjoy the ride!

-The writer is an RJ in FM 100 Pakistan.
-She can be reached at email@example.com
+” The writer is an educationist and also a broadcaster at FM 100.
+The author can be reached at [email protected] “